livebook-dev/livebook/README.md

     Livebook instance within the cloud provider platform.

   * LIVEBOOK_APPS_PATH - the directory with app notebooks.
 When set, the apps are deployed on Livebook startup with the persisted settings.
 Password-protected notebooks will receive a random password, unless LIVEBOOK_APPS_PATH_PASSWORD is set.
+When deploying using Livebook's Docker image, consider using `LIVEBOOK_APPS_PATH_WARMUP`.

   * LIVEBOOK_APPS_PATH_HUB_ID - deploy only the notebooks in
     LIVEBOOK_APPS_PATH that belong to the given Hub ID

   * LIVEBOOK_APPS_PATH_PASSWORD - the password to use for all protected apps deployed from LIVEBOOK_APPS_PATH.

+  * LIVEBOOK_APPS_PATH_WARMUP - sets the warmup mode for apps deployed from LIVEBOOK_APPS_PATH.
+Must be either "auto" (apps are warmed up on Livebook startup, right before app deployment) or "manual" (apps are warmed up when building the Docker image; to do so add "RUN /app/bin/warmup_apps.sh" to your image).
+Defaults to "auto".

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
 Useful when deploying behind a reverse proxy.